 Summer interns are selected following a rigorous application procedure and merit review.
 They are from around the world and represent a variety of different backgrounds, experience, and education.
 They all share a common desire to learn more about the marine environment and to work with the scientists and engineers at MBARI.

-Applications for the 2017 MBARI internship are now being accepted.
-Applications are due by February 13, 2017.
+Applications for the 2017 MBARI internship are no longer being accepted.
+If you are interested in the 2018 Internship program, we will post potential projects in November, 2017.
 Applications must include a cover letter (stating your general research interests/goals as well as your specific research interests/goals relative to MBARI; complete contact information; relevant coursework and grades received; and the project that you are interested in applying for), curriculum vitae, and three letters of recommendation.
 You are also required to fill out our online application form.

-Summer interns are responsible for developing a project (in conjunction with their sponsor) which can be completed in the 10-week period of the internship, and for carrying the project to completion.
-The primary purpose of the intern’s project is for the specific educational benefit of the intern, and to make a contribution to the general good of the oceanographic community.
-If publications results from this collaboration, the authorship should be a joint authorship (including both the intern and the sponsor).
+Potential projects will be posted for the 2018 program in November, 2017.
+Summer interns are responsible for further developing a project (in conjunction with their sponsor) which can be completed in the 10-week period of the internship, and for carrying the project to completion.
+The primary purpose of the intern program is for the specific educational benefit of the intern, and to make a contribution to the general good of the oceanographic community.
+If publications results from this collaboration, the authorship should be a joint authorship (including both the intern and the mentor).